-Descants originated as a form of medieval (5th - 14th centuries) music in which one singer sang a fixed melody, and others accompanied with improvisations.
+Descants originated as a form of music before and during the medieval era (5th - 14th centuries) in which one singer sang a fixed melody, and others accompanied with improvisations.
 Those creations were sung by trained choirs, not by the congregations.

 Eventually, by the Renaissance (14th - 17th centuries), descant referred generally to counterpoint.
 Nowadays the counterpoint meaning is the most common.
 The form of a descant in a congregational “hymn tune” today is commonly sung as a soprano countermelody above the melody.

 Although the English Hymnal of 1906 did not include descants, the influential tunes of Ralph Vaughan Williams served as a source for the earliest known “hymn tune” descants that were subsequently published.

-Athelstan Riley, who was the chairman of the editorial board for the English Hymnal, subsequently compiled a collection of descants, and wrote of them –
+Athelstan Riley, who was the chairman of the editorial board for the 1906 English Hymnal, subsequently compiled a collection of descants, and wrote of them –

-The effect is thrilling; it gives the curious impression of an ethereal choir joining in the worship below; and those who hear it for the first time often turn and look up at the roof!"(*)
+The effect is thrilling; it gives the curious impression of an ethereal choir joining in the worship below; and those who hear it for the first time often turn and look up at the roof!(1)